api3dao/airseeker/README.md

 6. `docker push api3/airseeker:latest && docker push api3/airseeker:<MAJOR.MINOR.PATCH>` - Push the image upstream.
 Both
    the latest and the versioned tag should be published.
 7. `git push --follow-tags` - Push the tagged commit upstream.
+8. Create a GitHub release for the specific tag.

 ## Configuration